mo-martin/wandisco-documentation/docs/quickstarts/hdp_lhv_nnproxy-adlsg2_lan.md

   _Docker hostname_

-  * For the purposes of this quickstart, this should be changed to the IP address of your docker host.
+  * For the purposes of this quickstart, this can be changed to the IP address of your docker host.

   _Example entries for HDP_

   * HDP version: `2.6.5`

-  * Hadoop NameNode IP/hostname: `namenode.example.com` - The value will be the hostname defined in the `fs.defaultFS` property in the HDFS config.
+  * Hadoop NameNode IP/hostname: `namenode.example.com` - The value will be the hostname defined in the `fs.defaultFS` property in the HDFS config, but not including the `hdfs://` prefix.

   * NameNode port: `8020` - The value will be the port defined in the `fs.defaultFS` property in the HDFS config.

-  * NameNode Service Name: `<docker_IP_address>:8890` - This value should be changed to reference the docker host IP on port 8890.
+  * NameNode Service Name: `<docker_hostname/IP>:8890` - Press enter to leave as default.

   _Example entries for Live Hive_